hiveot/hub.capnp/docs/hub-design.md

 ### Hub Message Bus

-The hub utilizes dapr's pub/sub capability to publish messages to subscribers.
+The Hub utilizes dapr's pub/sub capability to publish messages to subscribers.
 Dapr supports various implementations including Redis, MQTT (Mosquitto), AMQP (RabbitMQ), Azure Service Bus, Google Cloud pub/sub and NATS streaming.
-By default WoST configures dapr to use Redis.
+By default Dapr is configured to use MongoDB.

 The pub/sub is intended for internal use but can be connected to via API gateway services.
 Some rules around the use of the internal pub/sub are needed for this integration to work: